Skip to main content

 If you have a yard, outdoor composting can be the most efficient method.

-This isn’t to say that indoor composting isn’t a great option—in fact, it's ideal for anyone living in an apartment or those composting during colder winter months.
+If your space is limited, indoor composting is a great option.
+It's ideal for anyone living in an apartment or those composting during colder winter months.
+A countertop compost bin is also an option for anyone who composts outdoors.

-Vermicomposting—aka worm composting—is a popular type of indoor composting, which involves adding what’s known as red worms (or red wigglers) to your bin.
-Pros say these red worms can do wonders in helping break down your pile.
+Using countertop compost bins is common, but another popular type of indoor composting is vermicomposting—aka worm composting.
+It involves adding what’s known as red worms (or red wigglers) to your bin.
+Pros say these red worms can do wonders in helping break down organic waste into compost.

 Balz says, “They’ll eat nearly half their body weight in food scraps.”

 The key to good compost is adequate aeration and moisture.
-A compost bin or composter should be able to provide both.
-Air and moisture are key elements in keeping the creatures living in your compost happy, allowing them to help decompose the matter.
+The best compost bins provide both.
+Air and moisture are key for keeping the microorganisms, insects, and worms living in your compost happy, allowing them to help decompose the matter.

-To start, you'll need to have a compost bin outside your home.
-For first-timers, there’s nothing wrong with going for something simple, like a traditional bin that sits right on the ground and can interact with the soil of your backyard.
+To start, have a compost bin outside your home, and for first-timers, there’s nothing wrong with going for a simple compost bin.

 If you’re open to a more advanced option, a batch composter can speed up the process and keep the mixture protected from the elements and pests.
-Keep in mind, you’ll need to check in with this type of bin frequently to ensure the soil remains moist.
+You’ll need to check in with this bin frequently to ensure composting materials remain moist.

-If vermicomposting sounds like something you want to take a crack at, you can secure a worm composter and some red wigglers for use inside your home.
+If vermicomposting sounds like something you want to take a crack at, you can secure a worm composter and some red wigglers for use inside your home right from Amazon.

 If you’re ready to go all-in and have the time and energy to expend some DIY energy, try building your own compost bin.
-Large storage containers or trash cans are a great option for the outdoors—you just need to drill or puncture holes throughout the container to maintain that healthy aeration.
+Large storage containers or trash cans make great options—you just need to drill or puncture holes throughout the container to maintain that healthy aeration.

 Step 3: Compile your materials

-When it comes to the materials you can toss into your compost, you’ll want to have a healthy mix of “green” and “brown” organic matter.
-Green matter includes food waste that’s high in nitrogen, while brown matter includes outdoor scraps that are high in carbon.
+Ensure that your compost bin has a healthy mix of “green” and “brown” organic matter.
+Green matter includes food waste high in nitrogen, while brown matter includes outdoor scraps high in carbon.

-There are also items that should never be composted, because they can attract pests and even introduce diseases into the soil.
+Some items should never be composted because they can attract pests and even introduce diseases to the soil.

 • Fruit and vegetable scraps